-The Company has a code of conduct for directors, senior executives and employees that provides policy and guidance on matters of conduct.
-The aim of the code is to guide directors, senior executives and employees in the execution of their responsibilities, to ensure all legal obligations and stakeholder requirements are considered, and to provide all stakeholders with confidence in the integrity of the Company and the directors.
+The Company has a code of conduct for directors and a code of conduct for employees that provides policy and guidance on matters of conduct.
+The aim of the codes are to guide directors, senior executives and employees in the execution of their responsibilities, to ensure all legal obligations and stakeholder requirements are considered, and to provide all stakeholders with confidence in the integrity of the Company and the directors.
 The Company actively complies with this policy.
-The code of conduct is published on the Company's website.
+The codes of conduct are published on the Company's website.